Xen0ph0n/DomainTrackr/README.md

 Then just put the relevant DB info in the //dbconnection sections at the top of index & trackr <br>
 Also change the send from email address at the bottom of trackr to something relevant to your domain. <br>

+Version .01a<br>
+Next Features to be Added: Decent Webfront, Optional Email updates, pivotable ip's and domains to OSI tools, Ability to delete domains from your list, max 25 domains per user <br><br>

 Usage:<br>
 1. Enter Domain, Relevant Notes, and Email Address on the index page<br>